pantheon-systems/pantheon-content-cloud-sdk/packages/vue-sdk/README.md

 #### Article Renderer

-The `<ArticleRenderer />` component will render the article received from Content Cloud by converting the raw article data into HTML elements you can style and render in your app.
+The `<ArticleRenderer />` component will render the article received from Content Publisher by converting the raw article data into HTML elements you can style and render in your app.

 ```vue